bm2-lab/SCMMI_Benchmark/README.md

 More examples can be referred in [figure reproducibility code](manuscript_figure_script_and_data).

 ### Benchmark datasets summary
 All datasets analyzed in SCMMIB study are listed below.
-Details of these datasets were introduced in our stage1 manuscript in [figshare folder](https://springernature.figshare.com/registered-reports_nmethods).
+Details of these datasets were introduced in our [stage1 manuscript](https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572)

 | dataset name       | multi-omics type | Batch                      | species | cell number | tissue                                  |
 |--------------------|------------------|----------------------------|---------|-------------|-----------------------------------------|